OnePlus 10 Pro possibly leaked with strange camera bump and curved display

 One the back of the phone, we can see the previously rumored camera bump, which, like the Samsung Galaxy S21, blends into the back housing.
 We're hoping that such a module could hold a suite of upgraded cameras with improved color tuning from OnePlus' partnership with camera maker Hasselblad.

 However, we've seen this camera module teased before in renders, supposedly based on leaks.
-So this dummy unit could be mocked up from them rather than any actual OnePlus information; take all this with a pinch of salt.
+So this dummy unit could be mocked up from them rather than any actual OnePlus information; take all this with a dose of skepticism.

 As for the screen it's set to be a curved display that melts over the edges.
 Given the OnePlus 9 Pro had a curved display, as have all previous 'Pro' handsets form the brand, it would be no surprise if the OnePlus 10 Pro follows suit.